Italian Pizza Dough Recipe

 Anywhere that is warm and free from drafts is perfect — you want to trap that moisture in the bowl to create the right amount of humidity.

-To accommodate different climates and times of year, the oven is one of the best spots.
+To accommodate different climates and times of year, the oven is one of the best spots!
 Set it to 200° for just a minute or two, then turn it off and place your bowl inside.

 Yes!
 In fact, it’s great to keep a supply on hand for last minute meals.
 Divide it into portions and wrap each one tightly in plastic wrap.

-They will keep for up to 5 days in the refrigerator or in the freezer for 3 to 4 months.
+This Italian pizza dough recipe will keep for up to 5 days in the refrigerator or in the freezer for 3 to 4 months.
 Thaw in the refrigerator overnight and bring to room temperature before using.

 Italian Pizza Dough Recipe